pcanz/pPEG/docs/pPEG.md

         ["record",[["text","a3"],["text","b3"],["text","c3"]]]]]
     */

-Notice that the grammar only requires six lines of text to specify the CSV format.
+Notice that the grammar only requires six lines of text to specify a CSV format that is compatible with the [RFC 4180] standard.

 This grammar compiles directly into a parser, and the resulting parse trees are simple and easy to process, as shown here in JSON format.

 An application can translate the CSV parse tree into a data structure for processing, or into an HTML table for presentation, or whatever is required.